Results 21 to 40 of 189

 It's really hard to describe why Planescape: Torment is such an extraordinary game to somebody who has not played it.
 In my opinion it's because it's a game that is primarily aimed at adults, something that does not happen very often.
 Well, unless your definition of adult game is Wet Empire.

-It's a fantasy game, yes, as it is part of the D&D continuum but whereas Forgotten Realms is Tolkien, Planescape is Moorcock."Reason is the madness of the strongest"
+It's a fantasy game, yes, as it is part of the D&D continuum but whereas Forgotten Realms is Tolkien, Planescape is Moorcock.Old hat!
+A Steam curator page focusing on Immersive Sims WIP

 - Join Date